See more details about our current visiting guidance and times.

 For more information about accessibility (including images), click the icon below:

-There are reception desks at each of the inpatient and outpatient hospital entrances where a member of staff or volunteer will be able to direct you to the area of the hospital you are visiting.
-They can also look up on the hospital computer system which ward your friend or relative may have been moved to.
-The reception desks are staffed from Monday to Friday 8:30am – 4pm (East and West Outpatients), 7am – 6pm (East Inpatients) and there is someone on West Inpatients 24 hours a day, every day.
+There are reception desks at each of the in-patient and out-patient entrances where you can ask directions or find out where your friend or relative may have been moved to.
+They are open from Monday to Friday 8.30am – 4pm (East and West Out-patients), 7am – 6pm (East In-patients) and there’s someone on West In-patients 24 hours a day, every day.

 Meet and Greet Volunteers

 Our Meet and Greet volunteers will help you find your way around – you can recognise them by their red waistcoats or jackets.

 Most wards have protected mealtimes when you’ll not be allowed to visit during mealtimes unless an emergency.
 We welcome conversation about support at mealtimes, if you’d like to speak to the staff about this.